qpython-android/qpython/README.md

 QPython already has millions of users in the world, it's a opensource project too.

-For different usage scenarios, QPython has different branches, QPython has QPython OS, QPython OL, QPython 3S, QPython 3L branches.
+For different usage scenarios, QPython has two branches, the QPython Ox and 3L.

+QPython Ox is mainly for programming learners, it provides more friendly features for beginners.
+QPython 3x is mainly for experienced Python users, it can provide some in-depth technical features.

 ## Quick start

+Current Project is the QPython Ox project.

 - Macos + Android studio, (Ubuntu may work too)
 - git clone git@github.com:qpython-android/qpython.git